-Join Bob McGannon for an in-depth discussion in this video What quality tools are available?, part of Managing Project Quality.
+Join Bob McGannon for an in-depth discussion in this video What quality tools are available?, part of Project Management Foundations: Quality.

 - Imagine you are driving and, suddenly, your car comes to a complete stop.
 You push it off the road, and you call a tow truck to get you going again.
 Imagine you're doing this and the truck shows up quickly, but the driver has no tools to repair your vehicle.
 I think you'd be shocked if that happened.
 Well, life isn't all that different for you as a Project Manager.
 As you produce deliverables, you're expected to ensure the quality of those deliverables is sufficient.